aluedtke7/shoppinglist/README.md

 list.
 So, if you're inside a shop, you will see also articles that are newly put in the list by other members.

 This app needs a PocketBase backend, running somewhere.
 PocketBase is a Firebase clone in one single binary.
 More infos on [the PocketBase homepage](https://pocketbase.io).
-On that page is a good description to run PocketBase on [fly.io](https://github.com/pocketbase/pocketbase/discussions/537) in the discussion area.
+On that page is a good description, how to run PocketBase on [fly.io](https://github.com/pocketbase/pocketbase/discussions/537) (discussion area).
 There are some chapters about fly.io further down below.

 ### Features

-- Dart 3 and Flutter 3.24 compatible
+- Dart 3 and Flutter 3.27 compatible
+- Works with PocketBase v0.23
 - several themes with custom options including dark modes
 - localization (English and German)
 - works on Android, iOS, Linux, macOS, Windows and Web (also WebAssembly)